atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 j able to articulate a Syllable.
 At lasc he"
 I made fhist to Say — “To London, Mrs.
 ** Selby?
 Have you quite lost your “senses ***
-“Lost my senses!” answered She
+“Lost my senses!" answered She
 ^.
-tartly; “why Should I have, lost. my “senses ?”
+tartly; “why Should I have, lost. my “senses ?"
 %.
 \
 >
-^ You, certainly, are mad, ” replied he, “to think it postible for me to Sup“ “my family in London.”
+^ You, certainly, are mad, " replied he, “to think it postible for me to Sup“ “my family in London."
 I
 “And why not, pray why not as ', ^ well as here
 !